 - System Restore.

-I’ll go over the steps to begin repairs at startup in Windows 11 below.
+Below, I’ll review the steps to begin repairing at startup in Windows 11.

 Booting your PC in Safe Mode ensures that the PC does not fail due to corrupt applications.

 In addition, safe Mode strips down your application arsenal and only works on a limited set of apps and files.

 So, how do you boot Windows 11 to safe mode?